Shriram377/AstroMind/README.md

 AstroMind – a chatbot that combines NASA, ISRO and ESA data to show space images, launches and missions on one single chatbot.
 AstroMind chatbot – NASA, ISRO & ESA Data (Team Astrominds)

-SpaceBot is a **React-based web application** that integrates data from NASA, ISRO, and ESA into a single interactive platform.
+AstroMind is a **React-based web application** that integrates data from NASA, ISRO, and ESA into a single interactive platform.
 It allows users to explore real-time space data, missions, images, and launch information without leaving the website.

 ---